Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/overview.md

 ### Title escrow smart contract

 There are instances where a single document will have multiple owners, with clearly defined roles to protect one from another.
-In the case of trade finance, we observe that there are usually a `beneficiary` and a `holder` to a given document.
+In trade finance, there are usually a `beneficiary` and a `holder` to a given document.
 The `beneficiary` corresponds to the legal owner of the Bill of Lading, while the `holder` refers to the entity holding the physical Bill of Lading.

-In this case, we have created the Title Escrow Smart Contract to reflect the rules of engagement between these two parties on-chain.
+In this case, the Title Escrow Smart Contract reflects the rules of engagement between these two parties on-chain.